Here’s How A Billionaire Can Affect Your Local Election

-It’s no secret that politicians and others representing issues that impact the United States as a nation and even worldwide causes often reach out to billionaires like Facebook’s Mark Zuckerberg for funding.
+It’s no secret that politicians — and others representing issues that impact the United States as a nation — often reach out to billionaires like Facebook’s Mark Zuckerberg for funding.
 What is not as widely known is that people with that level of wealth often spend money on issues of a more local interest.
-In fact, Business Insider reports that it’s not at all uncommon for them to make sizeable donations to causes they support in a state other than their own.
-There are lots of opinions on this completely legal practice with some supporting it because it brings attention to issues that the general public may otherwise know nothing about and some opposing what they see as interference by someone who has no vested interest in the cause for which they are providing financial support.
+In fact, Business Insider reports that it’s not at altogether uncommon for the extremely wealthy to make sizable donations to causes that they support — in a state other than their own.
+There are a plenitude of opinions on this completely legal practice, with some supporting it because it brings attention to issues that the general public may otherwise know nothing about, and others opposing what they see as interference by someone who has no vested interest in the cause for which they are providing substantial financial support.

-The Chan-Zuckerberg Initiative is an example of one billionaire’s mechanism for supporting causes they believe in across the nation.
-The organization’s website describes itself like this.
+The Chan Zuckerberg Initiative is an example of one billionaire’s mechanism for supporting causes that they believe in across the nation.
+The organization’s website gives a platform for the initative to describe itself at length, excerpted as follows.

 “The Chan Zuckerberg Initiative… is a new kind of philanthropic organization that brings together world-class engineering, grant-making, impact investing, policy, and advocacy work.
 Our initial areas of focus include supporting science through basic biomedical research and education through personalized learning.
 We are also exploring other issues tied to the promotion of equal opportunity including access to affordable housing and criminal justice reform.”